Would You Let Your Child Have a Mental Health Day

 What is a mental health day?

 Adults take mental health days off from their work to relieve stress or regain their energy.
 Kids can do the same – only it is a break from school.
-Taking a day off where they do not have to think about tests, homework, or being a high performer gives them a chance to enjoy being a kid again.
+Taking a day off missing school, where they do not have to think about tests, homework, or being a high performer gives them a chance to enjoy being a kid again.

 Why your kids may need a mental health day?